1jour1vin

 "A Côtes du Rhône Villages with a Provençal style—a must-have for your wine cellar!"

-“Hailing from an excellent appellation located between Cairanne and Vacqueyras, the 2022 Côtes du Rhône Villages Plan de Dieu (60% Grenache and 40% Syrah) offers a classic Provençal style featuring darker raspberries, cherries, peppery herbs, lavender, and spices.
-Medium-bodied, round, supple, and balanced, this is an excellent 2022 to enjoy over the next 4 to 6 years.”
+“From an excellent appellation located between Cairanne and Vacqueyras, the 2022 Côtes du Rhône Villages Plan de Dieu (60% Grenache and 40% Syrah) offers a classic Provençal style with notes of darker raspberries, cherries, peppery herbs, lavender, and spices.
+Medium-bodied, round, supple, and well-balanced, this is an excellent 2022 vintage to enjoy over the next 4 to 6 years.”
 (Jeb Dunnuck 2023)

 Rated site